Welcome to the Killian and Abraham Lab!

-The Killian Lab is a research group in the Orthopaedic Research Laboratories in the Department of Orthopaedic Surgery at the University of Michigan Medical School.
+The Killian-Abraham Lab is a research group focused on connective tissue development and disease in the Orthopaedic Research Laboratories in the Department of Orthopaedic Surgery at the University of Michigan Medical School.

 We commit to continued allyship for marginalized and underrepresented communities.
 At a minimum, we pledge to:

 -- educate ourselves on racial injustice and systemic discrimination against under-represented communities.
-Places to start include Scaffolding Resources for Anti-Racism and by viewing Michigan Medicine Town Halls.
+Places to start include Scaffolding Resources for Anti-Racism.

 -- Listen to and uplift voices from these communities even when they challenge our assumptions and make us uncomfortable.
 Places to start include #BlackintheIvory.